magnusarneberg/Thulemon/README.md

 ## GO/Now

-Spawn system, for urban sectors, out of nature tracts.
+Spawn system, for urban sectors out of nature.